Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Construction and Results of Non-Rotating Systems

-It's conceivable that the structure of pressure $P(\rho)$, and thereby $A(\rho)$ would play a role in finding uniqueness results.
-Previously, we only assume $P(\rho)$ satisfies assumptions \ref{F1}\ref{F2}\ref{F3}, but later we may need to assume \ref{F4} also holds since we may take into account some derivatives.

-However, so far, we only know the energy consists of inertial energy and gravitational interaction energy:
+So far we only know the energy consists of inertial energy and gravitational interaction energy:

-To find a deeper relation between energy and $A(\rho)$, it will be nice if we can find another expression of $E_0(\rho)$ which $G(\rho, \rho)$ does not appear.
-Thanks to Lieb and Yau', arguments \cite{LY87}, we can truly find such expression when $\rho$ is a minimizer, since in this case we have Euler-Lagrange equations which connects $A^{\prime}(\rho)$ with gravitational potential $V_\rho$ and thereby $G(\rho, \rho)$.
+To find a deeper relation between energy and $A(\rho)$, it will be nice if we can find another expression of $E_0(\rho)$ in which $G(\rho, \rho)$ does not appear.
+Thanks to Lieb and Yau's arguments \cite{LY87}, we can truly find such expression when $\rho$ is a minimizer, since in this case we have Euler-Lagrange equation which connects $A^{\prime}(\rho)$ with gravitational potential $V_\rho$ and thereby $G(\rho, \rho)$.